 Evening Primrose Oil (Oenothera Biennis)

 Calendula Extract (Flower extract)

 Carrot Seed Oil (Daucus Carota Sativa)

 Chamomile Extract (Matricaria recutita)

 Preservative (Benzyl alcohol dehydroacetic acid)

-Those who have been following us for some time, will know that The Naked Chemist brand, is all about transparency in ingredients.
+Those who have been following us will know that The Naked Chemist brand, is all about transparency in ingredients.